kaigaicareerlog/kaigai-career-log-web/docs/GITHUB_ACTION_SPOTIFY.md

 ### The Update Script

-The script (`scripts/update-spotify-urls.ts`):
+The script (`scripts/update-new-episode-urls.ts`):

 1. Loads your `episodes.json` file
-2. Finds episodes without `spotifyUrl`
+2. Finds episodes without platform URLs
-3. Authenticates with Spotify API
+3. Authenticates with platform APIs (Spotify, YouTube, etc.)
-4. Fetches all episodes from your Spotify show
+4. Fetches all episodes from each platform
 5. Matches episodes by title (tries exact, normalized, and partial matches)
 6. Updates the `episodes.json` file
 7. Reports a summary of updates